 CODES OF CONDUCT FOR MEMBERS

-- Obey all rules and regulations outlined in our information guide, on our website or otherwise supplied- Discuss these rules with your children and guests prior to and during the active Club season.
+- Obey all rules and regulations outlined on our website or otherwise supplied- Discuss these rules with your children and guests prior to and during the active Club season.

 - Respect your Club- as owners; you should take care in how the Club looks.
 As non-profit club, the more you help and volunteer, the more we can reduce the overall costs of staffing and maintenance each season.